gbxyz/rdnsd/README.md

     Default: none

-    **Note:** this is a legacy option to provide backwards compatibility.
+    **Note:** this is a legacy option to provide backwards compatibility with older versions of `rdnsd`.
 It specifies a file to which `rdnsd` will write statistics.

-    See ["OBTAINING STATISTICS"](#obtaining-statistics) for further information.
+    See ["LEGACY STATISTICS FILE FORMAT"](#legacy-statistics-file-format) for further information.

 # RELOADING CONFIGURATION